14 Advanced MAC Protocols

 Maximum Transmission Unit (MTU): Maximum packet size a network can carry without fragmentation.

-Ethernet: 1500 bytes (most wired LANs)
+Ethernet 1500 bytes Most wired LANs.

-Wi-Fi: 1500 bytes (matches Ethernet for compatibility)
+Wi-Fi 1500 bytes Usually matches Ethernet for compatibility.

-LoRaWAN: 51-242 bytes (depends on spreading factor and region)
+LoRaWAN 51-242 bytes Depends on spreading factor and region.

 Maximum Segment Size (MSS): Maximum TCP payload size (MTU - IP header - TCP header).